realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Shuffle at startup

 When checked, songs are shuffled when the device is booted.
 When unchecked, songs will be played in order.

+Shuffle mode can be changed at any time through the FC's remote control (*222 / *555) or via TCD (3222/3555); however, a change through remote or TCD is not saved.

 #### <ins>Network settings</ins>